In the fall, we’ll offer three excellent courses:

 - WRT 303: Poetry Writing, in which students immerse themselves in the craft of writing poetry; and

-For Junior majors and minors: we offer WRT 390: Great Writer Immersion, in which students choose a celebrated contemporary literary author, and both critically engage in and creatively write within the style of at least four of the author’s works.
+For Junior majors and minors: we offer WRT 390: Great Author Immersion, in which students choose a celebrated contemporary literary author, and both critically engage in and creatively write within the style of at least four of the author’s works.

 For Senior minors and majors: we offer WRT 499: Senior Project, in which students create their culminating creative theses through slow revision of their already-written creative works and through creations of new ones.
 We recommend students take this course in the fall of their senior year, especially those considering graduate school in creative writing.